Twocoolguy/BrickThrower/README.md

 - Remove ability to use cartography table with maps.
 (1.14+)
 - Remove ability to use loom with stuff.
 (1.14+)
 - Added a new config option for performance, if you do not care about being able to interact with items from brickthrower set allow-interacts to true.
+- This also means anything that you interact with by default will not be able to be interacted with if it is from brickthrower.
+This did remove a lot of bugs.
 - Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)
 - Fixed a bug where sometimes getNBTDataString from NBT14 (versions 1.14+) would cause a null pointer exception.